-The Vermont Governors Highway Safety Program (GHSP), along with State and Local police are serious about seat belt safety.
+The Vermont State Highway Safety Office (SHSO) along with State and Local police are serious about seat belt safety.
 Seat belt use in Vermont is at 86%, (currently equal to the national average), yet still far too many people in our state continue to die as a result of being unrestrained when they are involved in a motor vehicle crash.

 Throughout the year, the GHSP funds the Click it or Ticket seat belt enforcement campaigns for police departments statewide.
 Much of the enforcement occurs in the afternoons and evenings, when the majority of unrestrained injuries and fatal crashes occur.